Cauliflower “Mac” and Cheese

 This Cauliflower “Mac” and Cheese is creamy, cheesy and perfectly seasoned.
 Nutritious cauliflower takes the place of pasta in this delicious low carb mac and cheese recipe.

 My family loves mac and cheese.
 What’s not to love?
 It’s creamy, rich and cheesy, an undeniable comfort food.
 Case in point, I’ve already shared five macaroni and cheese recipes on Kristine’s Kitchen.
-Our favorites include Instant Pot Mac and Cheese, Panera Mac and Cheese and Butternut Squash Mac and Cheese.
+Our favorites include Homemade Mac and Cheese, Instant Pot Mac and Cheese, Panera Mac and Cheese and Butternut Squash Mac and Cheese.

 We make those recipes often, but when we want a healthier, low carb option we turn to this cauliflower “mac” and cheese recipe.
 In this recipe, cauliflower stands in for the pasta.
 I thought we might miss the pasta, but we truly didn’t!
 The cauliflower is quickly cooked in boiling water (you could roast the cauliflower for even more depth of flavor).
 Then it’s tossed with a quick homemade cheese sauce and baked until the casserole is hot, bubbly and golden brown on top.
 What we have here is easy, cheesy comfort food!